Home Delivery of Library Material

 Residents in the Shaker Heights City School District who are confined to their homes are eligible to receive homebound delivery of library material.
 Senior citizens who are unable to drive may also qualify for Homebound Service.
 Eligible individuals may live independently in their homes, in a group home, or in a residential facility.

 This personal service offers all material that is available for circulation in the library.
 Some high-demand material may not be available for loan through this program.
 Homebound customers may request specific material or material may be sent on an established schedule based on a reader’s interest profile.
 A homebound library card is issued for use during the time the customer is registered with the program, and material is delivered on a bi-weekly or monthly basis by volunteer drivers.

 Early Literacy Outreach Service

 Library staff visits licensed preschools and daycare centers in the Shaker Heights City School District on a rotating basis to present programs for young children and to deliver a deposit collection of children’s books.
-Overdue fines are not charged, but standard charges for lost or damaged materials and collection fees do apply.
+Standard circulation rules apply.

 Group Visits and Off-Site Programs

 The library offers programs to community organizations, including schools, in the library’s service area both in the library and through off-site visits.
 Group visits to the library or library staff visits to schools and other organizations will be scheduled as time and staffing permit.
 Visits are subject to change based upon scheduling and staff needs at the library.